- What Is Diverticulosis?

 - Colonoscopy: This test uses a thin, flexible tube with a light and camera to view the inside of the colon.
 Diverticula as well as other growths and other changes can be seen with this instrument.

 - CT scan: This x-ray test takes multiple pictures of the body.
 It is not generally performed to locate diverticulosis, but it can see them.

 - Can diverticulosis be prevented or eliminated?

 It is not known whether diverticulosis can be prevented.
 Individuals who are overweight are more likely to have diverticulosis.
 Smoking may also increase the chance of developing diverticulosis.
 Therefore, maintaining a healthy weight and not smoking may prevent diverticulosis.
 Once diverticula have formed, they do not go away.

-People with diverticulosis are sometimes instructed to avoid foods that contain indigestible particles such as popcorn, nuts, and fruits with small seeds.
-However, a large study with detailed information on diet found that people who frequently ate nuts or popcorn were NOT more likely to experience diverticulitis than those who did not eat these foods.
+People with diverticulosis are sometimes asked to avoid foods such as popcorn, nuts, and seeds.
+However, a large study found that people who frequently ate nuts or popcorn were NOT more likely to experience diverticulitis, which is swelling and infection of the “pot-holes”, than those who did not eat these foods.
 Therefore, it is no longer recommended that people with diverticulosis or diverticulitis avoid these foods.

 Studies show that people who maintain a healthy weight and/or exercise regularly are less likely to develop diverticulitis and diverticular bleeding than those who are overweight or who do not exercise.
 Avoiding smoking is also likely to help prevent diverticulitis, especially perforated diverticulitis.